 Metaskills And The Moment

 There are different phases of a coaching conversation.
 Some of them explore the known world.
-Some take the client way outside their comfort zone.
-Those uncomfortable moments are when we need our metaskills to do the heavy lifting.
+At other times, coaching may take the client outside their comfort zone.
+In those uncomfortable moments when we need our metaskills to do the heavy lifting.

 When a client is at an edge, a patient, appreciative and strength-based way of working may be called for.
 But it is a mistake to think that only one set of metaskills is needed for working with a client.
 Masterful coaches are like jazz musicians who are able to shift tone and tempo, based on what is happening around them.
 Developing a range of metaskills and closely following the cues of the client are key to unlocking their full potential- and yours.